 Eligible customers can access the Default Market Offer by signing up to our Basic Home or basic Business plans.
 However, the Default Market Offer rates are not applied to all rate types and won’t be our best priced plan, however if you want to find out what your best options are, we can discuss them with you.

 If you’re on a Basic Home electricity plan with flat or controlled load rate or on a Basic Business electricity plan with a flat rate, your price will automatically be changed to reflect the Default Market Offer.
 We’ll have let you know beforehand.

 Everyone’s needs and circumstances are different.
 View our plans and see which one might suit you best.
 It only takes 5 minutes to switch.

 No. In Victoria it’s called the Victorian Default Offer.

 Updates and more information

-- As final decisions are made about the DMO, we’ll keep updating this page and all affected customers will be contacted before any changes are made.
+The Australian Energy Regulator will be reviewing prices annually.
+We’ll keep updating this page as we get new information and all affected customers will be contacted before any changes are made.